-‘Tis the season of ginger, butter, and molasses.
+‘Tis the season of ginger, butter, almond flour, and grain-free ginger snap cookies.
 With all the ginger snap cookie recipes cropping up, I couldn’t resist posting my own version.
-No brown sugar or molasses here, but lots of ginger and other fine sea salt and spices.
+No brown sugar or molasses here, but lots of ginger, salt and spices.

 This recipe is based on my cinnamon cookie recipe, with some additional spices added and a bit more sea salt.
-Like the cinnamon cookies, these snaps do require a bit of extra oven time to make them snappy.
-In fact, they’re more chewy than snappy, but if you leave them in the oven for a bit longer and/or add them to a dehydrator you will obtain some snap.
-If you can’t wait, you’re looking at a baking time of about 15 minutes.
-Or try both, and decide for yourself.
+Like the cinnamon cookies, the original ginger snaps do require a bit of extra oven time to make them snappy.
+The new recipe is “snappier” and takes about the same amount of time to bake (and possibly less if you don’t place them in a dehydrator.

 Instead of sprinkling with sugar or candied ginger, I added a very slight amount of Himalayan salt to the top of each cookie to give it an extra zing.
 If you don’t have Himalayan salt, any kind of coarse salt will work as well, such as kosher or coarse sea salt.

 To bake up a batch of ginger snaps at a moment’s notice, roll the dough into a log, wrap in parchment paper, and then when you’re ready, preheat your oven and bake as directed.
 Yes, it’s that easy!